DylanGomez/FundAppsRoverAssignment/README.md

 ## What would I change in the future?

-If I had more time to work on this project I would find a better way of handling the movement of the Rover, now I just used if/elif/else statements that work, but I just feel like I can improve on that way more then I did now.
+If I had more time to work on this project I would find a better way of handling the movement of the Rover, now I just used if/elif/else statements that work, but I just feel like I can improve on that way more than I did now.

 And I would (of course) finish my randomized obstacle creator just for fun!